Repertoire

 Sandro Botticelli – Primavera (fragment)

-“Straight on the Drum of the Ear”: English music between Purcell and Handel
+Straight on the Drum of the Ear – English music between Purcell and Handel

-Semion Gurevich – violin & viola
+Semion Gurevich – baroque violin & viola

 Agnieszka Skorupa – harpsichord

-Duration – about 60 minutes
+Duration – about 70 minutes

 Program

-Henry Purcell (?) – Ground in c ZD 221
+Henry Purcell – Ground in c ZD 221

 Francesco Geminiani – Violin Solo in C IFG 25

-Georg Friedrich Händel – Sonata for harpsichord and viola in C Major IGH 543
+George Frideric Handel – Sonata for harpsichord and viola in C Major IGH 543

-Semion Gurevich – Prelude in e
+Semion Gurevich – Prelude in E minor

-Georg Friedrich Händel – Suite in e minor for harpsichord HWV 438
+George Frideric Handel – Suite in e minor for harpsichord HWV 438

-Richard Jones – Sonata in a minor for violin and basso continuo op.
+Richard Jones – Sonata in A minor for violin and basso continuo op.
 2 No. 4

 Archduke Leopold Wilhelm in his gallery in Brussels, c.
 1647–1651David Teniers – Archduke Leopold Wilhelm in his gallery in Brussels, c.
 1647–1651